Irresistible (Fall Out Boy song): Release and commercial performance

 The song was released as a promotional digital download online on January 5, 2015, 15 days before the album's official US release on January 20.
 The day of the digital release, it reached the top of the iTunes download chart, which helped it debut and peak at No. 77 on the Billboard Hot 100 chart and No. 70 on the UK Singles Chart on the strength of digital downloads.
-In mid-February it was released as a UK single, following "Centuries" and "American Beauty/American Psycho" in the region.
-In the issue dated 27 October 2015, "Irresistible" re-entered the Billboard Hot 100 chart at No. 98 following its release as a US single, with a remix featuring Demi Lovato.
+In mid-February, it was released as a UK single, following "Centuries" and "American Beauty/American Psycho" in the region.
+In the issue dated October 27, 2015, "Irresistible" re-entered the Billboard Hot 100 chart at No. 98 following its release as a US single, with a remix featuring Demi Lovato.
 It has since reached No. 48 given the single release.
 The song was used by WWE for their Extreme Rules PPV event and it is also featured in the promotional spots for the miniseries Heroes Reborn.
-As of February 25, Irresistible has sold over 500,000 copies in the US.